Overview#

 Derived membership: domain member

-LDAP protocol allows null authentication with partially user enumeration.
-The PW BabyStart123! can be found for Teresa.Bell.
+Derived domain: BABY LDAP protocol allows null authentication with partially user enumeration.
+Password BabyStart123! can be found for Teresa.Bell.
 Yet this password is no longer set.

 └─$ netexec ldap BabyDC.baby.vl -u '' -p '' --users